memgraph/docs/docs/tutorials/migrate-relational-database.md

 cd C:\
 ```

-Then I ran 5 commands to copy the 5 CSV files to the container changing the file
+Then I ran 5 commands to copy the 5 CSV files to the container, changing the
-names in both the source and destination.
-This is an example of copying the
+file names in both the source and destination with each new file.
+This is an
-`customer.csv` file:
+example of copying the `customer.csv` file:

 ```terminal
 docker cp customer.csv bbbc43620e5c:/customer.csv